 1:1 Device Information Page (Grades 5-12)

-During the 2017-2018 school year, Grand Blanc Community Schools will provide each student in grades 5-12 an Acer Chromebook for school and home use.
+During the 2018-2019 school year, Grand Blanc Community Schools will provide each student in grades 3-12 an Acer Chromebook for school and home use.
 Students will hold on to the device year round and will only turn the device in if they are exiting from GBCS or the entire grade is receiving new devices.

 Click HERE for the Pay Schools Link for Insurance Payment via check or Credit/Debit Card.

 If you are purchasing insurance for 2 or more of your children, please assign the insurance to your oldest student and then enter your other student's name(s) and ID number(s) in the comment box on the payment screen.

 Click HERE to enjoy a Chromebook Care Video.

 Click HERE for a video displaying Digital Citizenship

 - Students will be assigned a Chromebook device at the beginning of the school year.